Islamic Association of Palestine: Affiliation with Hamas and the Muslim Brotherhood

-IAP founders included Mousa Mohammed Abu Marzook, funder and 1989 member of IAP Board of Directors.
+IAP founders included Mousa Abu Marzook, funder and 1989 member of IAP Board of Directors.
 Abu Marzook served as the chairman of the advisory committee and allegedly donated startup funds to IAP, while providing seed money to the Holy Land Foundation "and operational funds for Mohammed Salah [a self-confessed Hamas member and military commander based in Chicago] to deliver to Hamas operatives in the West Bank."
 Allegedly, seven checks, for a total amount of $125,000, were deposited into IAP bank account between 1990 and 1991.